alexfmpe/frame-generator/README.md

 ## Create beautiful frames using patterns with this app

 Features
-1. Interactice editing of Frame foreground
+1. Interactive editing of Frame foreground

   The user can edit the appearance of this frame by altering these parameters